ivadomed/SpineReports/README.md

 ```

 2. Run TotalSpineSeg to get generate the segmentations in the 1mm isotropic space
+> Perform this for both your control group and test group
 ```
 totalspineseg -i INPUT_FOLDER -o OUTPUT_FOLDER --iso
 ```